Interested in becoming a guide or assistant guide at The Studio®? If so, please email Tiffany Cortright at BusinessDirector@StudioPrep.org.

 Formal Education:

-Business Director & High School Guide
+Director of Community Development & High School Guide

 Tiffany Cortright is not only the glue that holds our administrative pieces together, but she’s also a true servant leader.
 You’d never know she worked long hours at The Studio while homeschooling her children because she’s the first one to bring a meal, make a comforting call, or attend your child’s event.